leolanese/leolanese/README.md

 ✅ 🌟**Be practical**: Code that's merely "smart" often is an atempt to show how "smart" the author is.
 However, in my experience, people value and appreciate more when you `focus on solving their problems and making their work easier, rather than showing off technical tricks`.

-✅ 🌟**Be nice**: `Be a developer, but above all a great person, that everybody wants to work with`.
+✅ 🌟**Be nice**: `Be a nice person, but above all a great person, that everybody wants to work with`.
 It's not 100% all about the code.

 <br />